Issue 6 - Shangri-La Dialogue

 For 25 years in Washington DC, I viewed issues related to North Korea primarily through the prism of the Korean Peninsula and the United States’ alliance with the Republic of Korea.
 Three and a half years in Perth have shaped my understanding of the broader regional and global implications of North Korea’s actions.
 As such, North Korea’s stated determination to develop an ICBM (inter-continental ballistic missile), its nuclear program, the apparent assassination of North Korean leader Kim Jong Un’s half-brother Kim Jong Nam in Malaysia earlier this year using a banned nerve agent, and the horrific treatment of an American college student released this week from North Korea in a coma are not simply issues for the United States.
 They are direct challenges to the vision of a region so clearly reinforced by Prime Minister Turnbull in recent weeks.

-Gordon Flake is the CEO of the Perth USAsia Centre
+Professor L. Gordon Flake is the CEO of the Perth USAsia Centre.
+Image courtesy of Flickr.

 Back To News Stories